 An Industry Council is a collaborative of business, education, community and student partners who meet as needed through the Business Engagement A-Team to review labor market information, assess workforce needs and give input on career pathways programs and implement strategies to prepare local students for the future workforce.
-OFCV currently facilitates three industry councils: Healthcare and Life Sciences; Advanced Technology; and Arts, Media, and Entertainment.
+OFCV currently faciliates an Arts, Media and Entertainment Industry Council (AME).

 A program of study that involves a multi-year sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.
 CTE is offered at the high school and college levels and addresses the needs of business by helping to address gaps in skills.

 A career academy is a specialized three- to four-year program that is available to high school students.
 An academy student takes specialized courses in conjunction with his or her regular required academic classes.
 Examples of academies include health care, digital arts, culinary, and renewable energy.